rofr/java-training/README.md

 3 years experience of programming in a language other than Java and 6 months experience of Java

 ## Course Objectives
-Gain a good understanding of the more advanced features of the Java language, some of the key API’s and
+Gain a good understanding of the more advanced features of the Java language and some of the most important API’s.

 ## Course Outline
 * Introduction